Web Video: Acquisitions Incorporated

 - Player Punch: In-universe, in a meta way.
 The near-Total Party Kill in "Dragons Over Easy" was obviously intended as this for Jerry — and it connected real good, because the first thing he said afterwards amounted to "We are taking those bastards down — and hard."

-- Powered Armor: The part discovers two magical sets of these in the Baldur's Gate chapterhouse in "Playing With Fire".
+- Powered Armor: The party discovers two magical sets of these in the Baldur's Gate chapterhouse in "Playing With Fire".
 One is an Iron Man-esque model that fires beams from its hands.
 The other is a freaking Beholder, with all its abilities.

 - Pre-Asskicking One-Liner: